© Alison Shayler

 Being the birthplace of alpinism, the valley also has exhibitions on this sport and on the mountains in general, mainly at the Alpine Museum, while the Espace Tairraz has a nice collection of crystals.
 At the site of Montenvers, you can also visit a range of museums and exhibitions, from a display of the types of gems that have been found in the area at the Crystal Gallery to the Glaciorum, a very interesting small exhibition on the creation and evolution of the glaciers over the centuries, while the Temple of Nature takes visitors on a trip back to the past thanks to an innovative optical theatre system where you can meet Forbes, Chateaubriand or Louis Pasteur.

-Finally, there are two galleries in Chamonix: Gallerie A2 & the Mario Colonel Gallery.
+Finally, there is a gallery in Chamonix: Mario Colonel gallery.

 Merlet animal park